agajansahatov/utopia.api/README.md

 ### Public Folder
 The `public` folder serves static assets, including HTML, images, and videos.
 Requests to the root endpoint return the `index.html` by default, while other endpoints are handled by controller classes.

+## API ENDPOINTS
+   - "/categories": returns list of all categories.

 ## Contribution

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to collaborate with the development efforts.